ethyca/fides/docs/fides/docs/index.md

 ## Core Components

 Conceptually, there are a few key parts to Fides privacy management.
-For more in-depth info on each object and their respective schemas, see the [Fides Resources](fides_resources.md) page.
+For more in-depth info on each resource and their respective schemas, see the [Fides Resources](fides_resources.md) page.

 ### Systems